 FINRA Rule 4511 requires member firms and associated persons to "make and preserve books and records as required under the FINRA rules, the Exchange Act and the applicable Exchange Act rules."
 Exchange Act Rule 17a-3(a)(8) requires member firms to make and keep "copies of confirmations of all purchases and sales of securities."
 Implicit in the requirement to make and preserve books and records is the requirement that information in those books and records be accurate.
-An associated person who enters inaccurate information in a firm's books and records violates FINRA Rule 4511 and FINRA Rule 2010.
+An associated person who enters inaccurate information in a firm's books and records violates FINRA Rule 4511 and FINRA Rule 2010, which requires members and their associated persons, in the conduct of their business, to "observe high standards of commercial honor and just and equitable principles of trade."

-In approximately October 2012, Brendza entered into an agreement through which he agreed to service certain customer accounts, including executing trades for those accounts, under a joint representative code (also known as a joint production number) that he shared with a representative who was planning on retiring in several years (Representative 1) and an active representative who was part of Brendza's team and who is an immediate family member of Brendza (Representative 2).
-The agreement set forth what percentages of the commissions each representative would earn on trades placed using the applicable joint representative code.
-In February 2014, the parties amended the agreement in writing to provide Brendza and Representative 2 with higher percentages of commissions earned for trades placed using the joint representative code than what was set forth in the original agreement.
+In February 2013, Barberis entered into an agreement through which he agreed to service certain customer accounts, including executing trades for those accounts, under joint representative codes (also known as joint production numbers) that he shared with a retired representative.
+The agreement set forth what percentages of the commissions Barberis and the retired representative would earn on trades placed using the joint representative codes.